Arthur3DLHC/Mini3DEngine/README.md

 # Mini3DEngine
-A test project for creating a mini webGL based 3d engine
+A learning project for creating a mini webGL based 3d engine.
+Learned a lot from three.js, babylon.js and tsm, and I appreciate for their sharing.